harshsbajwa/harshsbajwa/README.md

-hey, my name is harsh. i'm an undergraduate at the university of toronto, studying computer science.
+hey, my name is harsh.

 i'm interested in everything human, so, naturally, i'm interested in design, accessibility, and human–computer interaction.